Rajpratik71/linux-manPages/gold.md

               Page align data, make text readonly (default)

        --no-keep-memory
-              Use  less  memory and more disk I/O (included only for compati‐ bility with GNU ld)
+              Use less memory and more disk I/O (included only for compatibility with GNU ld)

        --no-undefined
               Report undefined symbols (even with --shared)